HAV305V Biochemistry 3 (3 ECTS)

 Description:

-This TU allows students to consolidate the fundamentals of biochemistry acquired in L1 by approaching this discipline through a cross-disciplinary study of enzymes involved in cellular metabolism, particularly glycolysis.
-Several areas of biochemistry will be covered: the fundamentals of Michaelian enzymology, and a description of the metabolic reactions involved in glycolysis.
-Finally, the technical aspect will be addressed through the presentation and analysis of techniques for measuring enzyme activity and purifying, quantifying, and detecting proteins.
+This TU allows students to consolidate the fundamentals of biochemistry acquired in their first year by approaching the discipline through a cross-disciplinary study of enzymes involved in cellular metabolism, particularly glycolysis.
+Several areas of biochemistry will be covered: the fundamentals of Michaelis-Menten kinetics, and a description of the metabolic reactions involved in glycolysis.
+Finally, the technical aspect will be addressed through the presentation and analysis of techniques used to measure enzymatic activity and to purify, quantify, and detect proteins.

 Objectives:

-• Understand the basic concepts and principles of Michaelian enzymology and cellular energetics in order to comprehend metabolic regulation.
+• Understand the basic principles and concepts of Michaelis-Menten kinetics and cellular energetics in order to understand metabolic regulation.

 • Basic knowledge of the structure and metabolism of carbohydrates, particularly glycolysis.

-• Understand that the "spontaneity" of reactions constituting a metabolic pathway in cells is linked to a set of intracellular factors (variable concentrations of different metabolites over time) and extracellular factors (concentration of secreted metabolites, hormonal signals, etc.).
+• Understand that the “spontaneity” of the reactions that make up a metabolic pathway in cells is linked to a combination of intracellular factors (variable concentrations of different metabolites over time) and extracellular factors (concentrations of secreted metabolites, hormonal signals, etc.).

-• Locate and measure enzyme activity, measure reaction speed.
-Measure a metabolite.
+• Detect and quantify enzymatic activity; measure reaction rates.
+Quantify a metabolite.

-• Understand and use common spectrophotometric dosing and analysis techniques, master common separation and purification methods.
+• Understand and apply common spectrophotometric assay and analysis techniques, and master common separation and purification methods.

 • Understand intermolecular interactions.